bennyguitar/SatelliteStore/README.md

 ## Set Up

 The SatelliteStore object has two methods necessary to fetch products from the iTunes App Store.
 I recommend calling this in your AppDelegate, so that by the time a user has a chance to make a purchase you have already populated the inventory.
 Since SatelliteStore is a singleton class, you'll be working with the <code>[SatelliteStore shoppingCenter]</code> app-wide instantiation.
 All methods should go through the shoppingCenter to make sure things work.
-Here's some code you should add to your <code>- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions</code> method in the AppDelegate file:
+Here's some code you should add to your <code>- (BOOL)application:didFinishLaunchingWithOptions:</code> method in the AppDelegate file:

 ```objc
 // Satellite Store: Set Identifiers